javalsai/lidm/assets/services/README.md

 ## Runit

+Your runit service path can be either `/etc/runit/sv` or `/etc/sv`.

-- Copy `runit/` to `/etc/runit/sv/lidm/`
+- Copy `runit/` to `runit-path/lidm/`
-- Add the service with `ln -s /etc/runit/sv/lidm /run/runit/service`
+- Add the service with `ln -s runit-path/lidm /run/runit/service`
 - And to enable it `sv enable lidm`

 ## OpenRC